score-json/nlohmann_json/TSF/trustable/assertions/TA-MISBEHAVIOURS_CONTEXT.md

 - Stress testing of assumptions of use.
 That is, confirming assumptions of use are actually consistent with the system and its Expected Behaviours by intentionally misinterpreting or liberally interpreting them in a test environment.
-For example, we could consider testing XYZ on different pieces of hardware that satisfy its assumptions of use.
+For example, we could consider testing nlohmann/json on different pieces of hardware that satisfy its assumptions of use.

 Remember that a Misbehaviour is _anything_ that could lead to a deviation from Expected Behaviour.
-The specific technologies in and applications of XYZ should always be considered in addition to the guidance above.
+The specific technologies in and applications of nlohmann/json should always be considered in addition to the guidance above.

 At the core, a faulty design is inherently difficult to mitigate.
 The first